 5. SPDR Portfolio Emerging Markets ETF (SPEM)

-Managed by State Street Global Advisors — a division of State Street Corporation — the SPDR Portfolio Emerging Markets ETF is one of the top emerging markets ETFs to consider.
+Managed by State Street Global Advisors — a division of State Street Corporation — the SPDR Portfolio Emerging Markets ETF is one of the top emerging markets funds to consider.

 The fund was designed to perform in line with the S&P Emerging BMI Index, which is a broad-based index of global equities domiciled in emerging markets.
 As a result, the SPEM is a diversified investment in a wide range of emerging markets stocks ranging from small-cap to large-cap.

-- Expense Ratio: The expense ratio on the SPEM ETF is just 0.11%, falling in line with some of the lowest-cost ETFs on the market today.
+- Cost: The expense ratio on the SPEM ETF is just 0.11%, falling in line with some of the lowest-cost ETFs on the market today.

 - Historic Performance: This fund has been one of the best performing ETFs on the market in recent years.
-Over the past year, the ETF has generated gains of nearly 25%.
-On an annualized basis over the past three- and five-year periods, gains have been 3.89% and 14.39%, respectively.
+Over the past year, the ETF has generated gains of more than 38%.
+On an annualized basis over the past three- and five-year periods, gains have been 11.45% and 12.65%, respectively.

 - Dividend Yield: Over the past few years, dividend yields on this ETF have ranged from just over 1.7% to just under 3%, meaning investments in the fund tend to earn respectable dividend payments.